-Claims of comparative efficacy or safety should be substantiated concerning all aspects of efficacy or safety of the medicinal product.
+Claims of comparative efficacy or safety should be substantiated with respect to all aspects of efficacy or safety of the medicinal product.
 Where a comparative claim relates to a specific parameter, any claims must be clearly identified as pertaining to that parameter.